storacha/filecoin-services/subgraph/API.md

-# Pandora - GraphQL API Documentation
+# Warm Storage - GraphQL API Documentation

-This document provides a comprehensive guide to the GraphQL API for the Pandora subgraph.
-It includes query examples, available parameters, and entity relationships to help you effectively interact with the Pandora Service data.
+This document provides a comprehensive guide to the GraphQL API for the Warm Storage subgraph.
+It includes query examples, available parameters, and entity relationships to help you effectively interact with the Warm Storage Service data.

 ## Table of Contents